TGuillerme/dispRity/README.md

 The following installs the latest release of dispRity (see patch notes below).
 For the piping hot development version (not recommended), replace the `ref = "release"` option with `ref = "master"`.
 If you're using the `master` branch, see the [patch notes](https://github.com/TGuillerme/dispRity/blob/master/patch_notes.md) for the latest developments.

+> Installation problems?
+Make sure you're using the latest R version (or at least `> 4.0`) and try again.

 #### Vignettes
 Note that some of the vignettes do not contain all the details of the changes from version `0.2`.
 Refer to each function's manual for more information.